-A few weeks ago we went for a walk around Oare Marshes bird reserve near Faversham.
-I am not a birdwatcher myself, so they all looked lovely to me, from mallards to long-beaked, coffee coloured things, called godwits, according to a chap carrying an impressive stubby telescope with upward angled view finder.
-We were standing in a large shed.
+I felt something of an outsider at Oare Marshes bird reserve near Faversham.
+This was a place populated by two forms of life, the genus of birds and bird watchers.
+To my diffident eyes all the birds looked lovely, from mallards to long-beaked, coffee coloured things, called godwits, according to a chap carrying an impressive stubby telescope with upward angled view finder.
+He seemed to find genuine peace gazing into that view finder, as though he were an old shepherd and the birds were his flock.
+We were standing in a shed.
 Along the wall opposite the door ran a line of three bunker slits, which seemed to magnify a glittering body of water with an island off to the left side.

-We watched the godwits on the island for a few minutes.
-As they pecked and warbled, another birdwatcher strode into the hide.
-Heavily equipped with bags, binoculars and that standard, stubby telescope, she looked like birdwatching special forces.
+We watched groups of godwits for a few minutes.
+The old shepherd decided to move on to other pastures.
+He was replaced by a second birdwatcher.
+Heavily equipped with bags, binoculars and that standard, stubby telescope, she looked like birdwatching special forces, and spoke with senior officer authority.

 “Did you see the hobby fly over just now?
 Boomerang shaped wings?”